-Short List, Best books of the year: Boston Globe, SF Chronicle, Providence Journal, Star Tribune, San Diego Union, Washington Times, Arizona Register .... and more
+Short List, best non-fiction book of the year: Boston Globe, SF Chronicle, Providence Journal, Star Tribune, San Diego Union, Washington Times, WaPo, Arizona Register, Wall Street Journal, AP, Seattle Times, Oregonian, Gatehouse News, .... and plenty more

 A SAMPLE OF REVIEWS